Iceland - Day 23 : City tripin'

 After the seeing second museum we went towards its roof to get a nice view over the city.
 Later we went to the church I had passed on my first day in Iceland.
 There was yet another statue of not Columbus with the text he had discovered America first.

 Die mooie kerk met de man die eerder was

 Homeless guy Bram in front of the Hallgrimskirkja

 We visited some stores.
 There was a store named Geysir, which I had also visited at the geyser Geysir.
 The lady behind the checkout definitely didn't ride horses.
 They sold all sorts of handknit clothes.
 Most Icelanders I had seen wore one of only two types of clothes, either the handknit sheep sweaters or new clothes from the brand 66° North.
 The chain had really good advertisements.
 At Geysir I had already taken a picture of a nice photo, but that one turned out to be out of focus.
 I managed to find a different one back home.

 The Geysir advertisement girl

 After the store we bought some food and headed back towards the campsite.
 Along the way we passed a meadow with super weird music.
 I wanted to sit down but Thibaut didn't really feel comfortable there, especially when a 40 year old guy with a purple moustache left the bar next door.
-Those kind of situations are a disadvantages when traveling with other people, then you suddenly have to adjust and compromise.
+Those kind of situations are clear disadvantages when traveling with other people, then you suddenly have to compromise.

-It tasted better than it looked
+It tasted better than it looks